By Steve Lawn, Senior Consultant

 Ransomware is a variant of malware that encrypts files, mapped drives, and/or the Master Boot records.
 Typically, data is not exfiltrated off of the network or moved from the device, instead files are encrypted, making them inaccessible to anyone without the decryption key.

 After the ransomware has infected a machine, the only way to recover from an attack is by restoring a validated backup or paying the ransom to obtain the decryption keys and process.
-Unless you pay for the decryption key held by the attackers, the ransomware developers (thieves) will destroy the private encryption key, making it impossible to recover your files.
+Unless you pay for the decryption key held by the cyber attackers, the ransomware developers (thieves) will destroy the private encryption key, making it impossible to recover your files.

 Multiple forms of ransomware, as well as new variants, are continually being created.
 Some ransomware making the news, and that we have seen, include: